16 soup recipes to make from around the world

 Moroccan-style spiced lentil soup

-Packed with veggies and coming in at a very affordable $1.69 per serve, this warming lentil soup is the perfect accompaniment to a chilly evening.
-The Moroccan-style spice mix – coriander, paprika and rosemary – adds a fragrant flavour you will love.
-Even better, it’s on the table in 30 minutes.
+This lentil soup is warming and quick for a winter midweek dinner.
+Coriander, paprika and rosemary from the Moroccan spice mix adds a fragrant flavour, plus it’s on the table in 30 minutes.
 This recipe also freezes beautifully, so feel free to double the quantities and save some for another time.

 View recipe